x1Fabri/HolaMundo/README.md

-1
-2
+#HolaMundo

 mi primer repositorio

-4
-i like the computer, i like the internet
+i like the computer